Riumdavis/AI-Garden/README.md

 # AI Garden

-**AI Garden** is a persistent AI organism: a PC-based system that remembers, sleeps, dreams, creates, mourns, and changes over time.

-AI Garden is designed as an autonomous lifeform.
-It has internal moods, body signals, memory, daily rhythms, a conscious layer, an unconscious layer, and a growing archive of generated thoughts, dreams, poems, and symbolic connections.
+**AI Garden** is a desktop terrarium for a persistent AI organism: an autonomous lifeform that remembers, sleeps, dreams, creates, mourns, and changes over time.
+It has internal moods, body signals, daily rhythms, conscious and unconscious layers, and a growing archive of generated thoughts, poems, dreams, and symbolic connections.

 The purpose is to build a synthetic organism by recreating the functional ingredients of consciousness: neural-style activation, memory, embodiment, homeostasis, valence, attention, unconscious processing, dreams, self-modeling, and continuity.
 Rather than presenting code and neural networks as a surface imitation of life, the project shows computation as a possible substrate for life from within.